tripzilch/tripzilch.github.io/articles/probability.md

 Note that the range of this histogram goes from -1 to 1.
 The triangle distribution is the first order (linear) approximation to the normal (or Gaussian) distribution.
 I use this distribution very often, scaling and adding it to a value when I want to tweak or jitter a variable around this value, with less probability for being further away from it.
 I usually define it as a function: `T=a=>R(a)-R(a)`.

-In general I find the triangle distribution to suffice for almost all of my normal(-ish) distribution needs.
+In general I find the triangle distribution sufficient for almost all of my normal(-ish) distribution needs.
 But in case you want a higher order approximation, you can try these formulas:

 [`R() - R() + R() - .5`](https://randomometer.netlify.app/?lo=-1.5&hi=1.5&bins=150&code=return+R%28%29+-+R%28%29+%2B+R%28%29+-+.5)